encyclopedia of science fiction

 the conflict is heroic, and typically on a large scale

-an attempt to recapture the sense of wonder of the golden age of science fiction
+an attempt to recapture the sense of wonder

-the pioneer of this subgenre is generally recognized to be Edward E. Smith,
+the pioneer of this subgenre is generally recognized

-with his Skylark and Lensman series
+to be Edward E. Smith with his Skylark and Lensman series,

 George Lucas's Star Wars series is among the most popular